 How To Store

-- Allow blue tortilla to cool down covered with a kitchen towel.
+- Allow the tortillas to cool down covered with a kitchen towel.

-- Make sure tortillas aren’t wet as the moisture could possible spoil them fast.
+- Make sure tortillas aren’t wet as the moisture could possibly spoil them fast.

 - Place tortillas on zipper bags in small batches.
 Vacuum as much air as possible before sealing the bag.

 - Or wrap them tightly with cling film.

 - Label with the date and store in the freezer for up to 4 months.

 Reheat on a non-stick pan, a comal, or a cast-iron skillet over medium heat.
 Once the pan is smoky hot, place tortillas and heat them up for about 20 seconds per side.

 To keep them warm and soft, wrap them in a kitchen towel and place them inside a bag.